Chrismofer/UDPsender/README.md

 If you don't have Git, download the ZIP file from the [GitHub repository](https://github.com/Chrismofer/UDPsender), extract it, and run `python main.py` from the extracted folder.

+### Target Device Requirements

+Your target device should be:
+- Accessible over the network (WiFi, Ethernet, etc.)
+- Running a UDP server listening for packets
+- Configured to listen on a specific IP address and port (default: 169.254.1.1:1234)
+- Optionally able to send UDP responses back

 ## Project Structure